GitDeCarlos/SimeCheckers/README.md

 # SimeCheckers
 Checkers, but the pieces are funny little slime sprites.
 ----
+Note: This is a farely old program I wrote a few years, looking at the source code may or may not result in at least a little bit of cringe.
-How to run: Just download the .jar file and run it, the file should start as intended.
+How to run: Just download the .jar file and run it, the file should start as intended.s

 Missing features:
--Forced Jump
+* Forced Jump
--Double Jump
+* Double Jump
--Restart Game
+* Restart Game
--Save/Open Game
+* Save/Open Game

-Known Bugs:
--